amrkhaled122/OmniCall/README.md

 ## ⚠️ Disclaimer

 This tool is for **personal use only**.
 Use responsibly and in accordance with the Terms of Service of any games you play.
-The developers are not responsible for any consequences of using this software.
+The developer is not responsible for any consequences of using this software.

 ---